Laneham: Wartime events

-Noteworthy Persons
+Noteworthy persons

-The famous Sibthorpe of Lincoln originated from Laneham, where they had lived since the early sixteenth century.
-John Sibthorpe (1669-1718) was the first of the family to become an MP for Lincoln and it was his father who had decided to move from Laneham.
+The famous Sibthorpe family of Lincoln originated from Laneham, where they had lived since the early sixteenth century.
+John Sibthorpe (1669–1718) was the first of the family to become an MP for Lincoln and it was his father who had decided to move from Laneham.
 Charles Sibthorp became one of the most notorious MPs in the country.